Skills gap analysis in 4 steps: How to identify and bridge talent gaps

 Since the business landscape is constantly changing and evolving, it’s only natural for skill gaps to occur.

-For example, the introduction of computers to offices in the late 1970s/early 1980s caused a skills gap for employees who only used typewriters up to that point.
-All of a sudden, they were forced to learn a new skill in order to complete the same tasks they already had.
+For example, the introduction of computers to offices in the late 1970s/early 1980s caused a skills gap for employees who had only used typewriters up to that point.
+They were suddenly forced to learn a new skill to complete the same tasks they already had.

 The rapid adoption of artificial intelligence and automation technologies presents a similar skills gap in today’s age.

-It’s increasingly common for jobs to have skill needs related to AI prompting and automation software, which presents a challenge for employees needing more familiarity with these new technologies.
+It’s increasingly common for jobs to require skills related to AI prompting and automation software, which presents a challenge for employees who need to become more familiar with these new technologies.

 A skills gap analysis is how you determine if your organization is currently experiencing a skills gap.